kaby76/AntlrVSIX/README.md

 ## Planned for v7.0 (3-May-2020):

 * Elimination of left recursion.
-* Conversion of left or right recursion to Kleene form for *big* improvement in parsing speed!
+* Conversion of left or right recursion to Kleene form.
 * Expand tagging of all parts of grammar file.
 Client can colorize it or not, but it will have all identified.